 In many practical situations, a circuit is designed to provide power to a load.
 There are applications in areas such as communications where it is desirable to maximize the power delivered to a load.
-This method is called maximum power transfer theorem.
+This method is called the maximum power transfer theorem.

 We now address the problem of delivering the maximum power to a load when given a system with known internal losses.
 It should be noted that this will result in significant internal losses greater than or equal to the power delivered to the load.

-Maximum Power Transfer Theorem
+Maximum Power Transfer Theorem Formula

 The Thevenin equivalent is useful in finding the maximum power a linear circuit can deliver to a load.
 We assume that we can adjust the load resistance RL.